 - Hours: The museum is open seven days a week from 9:00 AM to 5:30 PM.
 It's closed on Christmas, Thanksgiving, Easter, and Mardi Gras, and it closes early on Christmas Eve, as well as the Saturday, Sunday, and Monday before Fat Tuesday.

-- Tours: Guided tours take place every half hour and last about 90 minutes.
-The first tour starts at 9:30 AM and the last tour starts at 4:00 PM.
+- Tours: Guided tours take place every half hour and last about one hour.
+The first tour starts at 9:30 AM and the last tour starts at 4:30 PM.
 Your tour will begin with a video presentation, then a guide will lead you through the museum.

 - What to Wear: Although the gift shop and auditorium are climate controlled, the majority of your Mardi Gras museum tour will be held in the warehouse.
 It's often chilly in winter and hot in summer, so dress appropriately.